Explore Natural Philosophy

 Is Richard Dawkins right that religious belief is harmful?

-Richard Dawkins argues that religious belief is not merely mistaken, but often harmful.
-His criticism is especially aimed at faith-based thinking: believing without sufficient evidence, teaching children religious identity before they can evaluate it, and allowing religious claims to influence science, education, medicine, law, or politics.
-He has described faith in very strong moral terms, including as one of the world’s great evils.
+Dawkins argues that religious belief is not merely mistaken, but harmful.
+His criticism is aimed at believing without sufficient evidence, teaching children religious identity before they can evaluate it, and allowing religious claims to influence public systems.

-TST agrees with part of Dawkins’s concern.
+Dawkins’s concerns are real.
 Belief is not harmless just because it is personal.
-When a belief reaches into shared reality, it carries responsibility.
-If someone claims prayer cures disease better than medicine, or that science should be rejected because of scripture, or that public law should enforce one religion’s teachings, then evidence matters.
-At that point, private belief has become a public truth claim.
+When belief reaches into shared reality, it carries responsibility.
+Evidence matters when someone claims prayer cures disease, or that science should be rejected for scripture, or that law should enforce religious teachings.
+Those all belong to pubic truth which requires evidence.

 — map / TST —